 Pulled, Strained, Sprained, Broken or Dislocated?

 Life sometimes throws you a bone; sometimes it breaks one, or sprains, or dislocates one!
-At AFC Urgent Care we are here to get you on the road to recovery as quickly as possible.
+At AFC Urgent Care of Sevierville we are here to get you on the road to recovery as quickly as possible.
 While any sprain or break is painful, some are more so than others.
 It important to know “toughing it out” can often lead to long term damage, and or cause other areas of sensitivity to develop over time.
 At AFC Urgent Care you will be seen by a medical expert and an x-ray will be taken by an experienced certified technician.
 Clinics are stocked braces, boots and splints to provide you the immediate help you need.